 - The value of currency from the student's country dramatically decreased.

-- Inordinate increases in tuition and/or living costs.
+- Inordinate increases in-state tuition and/or living costs.

 - Unexpected changes in the financial condition of the student's source of support.